python/cpython/Doc/library/string.rst

 The ``'#'`` option causes the "alternate form" to be used for the conversion.
 The alternate form is defined differently for different types.
-This option is only valid for integer, float, complex and Decimal types.
+This option is only valid for integer, float, and complex types.
 For integers, when binary, octal, or hexadecimal output is used, this option adds the prefix respective ``'0b'``, ``'0o'``, or ``'0x'`` to the output value.
-For floats, complex and Decimal the alternate form causes the result of the conversion to always contain a decimal-point character, even if no digits follow it.
+For float and complex the alternate form causes the result of the conversion to always contain a decimal-point character, even if no digits follow it.
 Normally, a decimal-point character appears in the result of these conversions